Mitsuru Miyamoto

-Mitsuru Miyamoto (宮本 充, Miyamoto Mitsuru) is a Japanese actor, voice actor and narrator from Tokyo.
-He is attached to Theatre Company Subaru.
-He is best known for Keiichi Nakagawa from Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo, Roger Smith from The Big O, Ougai Mori from Bungo Stray Dogs, Gaku Yashiro from Erased, Steven A. Starphase from Blood Blockade Battlefront and Maiza Avaro from Baccano!, as well as the Japanese voice of adult Simba from The Lion King.
-In the live action field, Miyamoto is the famous dubbing over artist of Ethan Hawke, Adrien Brody, Matthew Modine, Gil Bellows and Guy Pearce.
-He was also the first dub-over artist of Keanu Reeves and Brad Pitt in their early days.
+Mitsuru Miyamoto (宮本 充, Miyamoto Mitsuru) is a Japanese actor, voice actor and narrator, affiliated with Theatre Company Subaru.
+He is best known for his roles as Keiichi Nakagawa in Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo, Roger Smith in The Big O, Ougai Mori in Bungo Stray Dogs, Gaku Yashiro in Erased, Steven A. Starphase in Blood Blockade Battlefront and Maiza Avaro in Baccano!.
+He is the Japanese voice of adult Simba in The Lion King and related media.
+In the live-action field, Miyamoto is the dub-over artist of Ethan Hawke, Adrien Brody, Matthew Modine, Gil Bellows and Guy Pearce, and the first dub-over artist of Keanu Reeves and Brad Pitt.